jakoberpf/charts/charts/README.md

 The Charts with its functionality is listed below:

-- [iam](https://github.com/) as an end-to-end indentiy and access management with Keycloak
+- [keycloak](https://github.com/) as an end-to-end indentiy and access management with Keycloak
+- [ory](https://github.com/) as an end-to-end indentiy and access management replacement of Keycloak and work in progress
 - [bashub](https://github.com/) as terminal command history/repository with Bashhub
 - [vaultwarden](https://github.com/) as an end-to-end indentiy and access management with Keycloak